The Bankrate promise

 The bottom line

 If you’re a small-business owner looking for a business credit card from Citi, we hope you aren’t picky.
-Though, if you’re willing to look outside of Citi for a business credit card, there are plenty of options that offer solid ongoing rewards rates — on everything from travel to business-specific purchases — and with a myriad of additional benefits.
+With that said, there are plenty of options outside of Citi for business cards that offer solid ongoing rewards rates — on everything from travel to business-specific purchases — and with a myriad of additional benefits.

 *All information about the CitiBusiness® / AAdvantage® Platinum Select® Mastercard® and Costco Anywhere Visa® Business Card by Citi has been collected independently by Bankrate and has not been reviewed or approved by the issuer.